llee454/hornet-website/modules/menu/Readme.md

 }

 /*
+  Accepts no arguments and returns a link to the menu element that follows this one.
+Note: this function removes any HTML elements that may be contained in the next element's title.
+*/
+menu_Element.prototype.getPlainNextLinkElement = function () {
+  var element = this.getNextLeaf ();
+  return element ? element.getPlainLinkElement () : null;
+}

+/*
   Accepts no arguments.
 Generates and returns a jQuery HTML Element representing the HTML text structure of the previous sibling of